joshuapsteele/joshuapsteele.github.io/content/pages/essays.md

 url: /portfolio/essays/

 ---
+_(Note: Since writing the essays below, I've left the academy and now work as a software engineer.
+Nevertheless, I'm keeping these around for posterity.)_

 ## Wheaton College Graduate School (2017 - )

 _(Here's the [elevator pitch for my dissertation proposal](/heres-the-elevator-pitch-for-my-dissertation-proposal-scriptural-but-not-religious/): "Scriptural, But Not Religious: Karl Barth, Dietrich Bonhoeffer, and a Biblical Critique of Religion.")_